This week in Husker history

 The week of Feb.
 19-25, looking back in five-year intervals:

 «1897: Sparked by the November death of Doane player Bert Serf of Hastings, an effort to outlaw football is under way in the Nebraska Legislature – and is being skewered in newspaper commentary in New York, Chicago and elsewhere.
 The legislation has a high-profile sponsor in James N. Gaffin, speaker of the state House.
 But the bill has already taken something of a beating during House debate, and it will never see the light of day in the state Senate.

 1937: Charles and Erma Osborne of St. Paul, Neb., welcome a baby son into the world and name him Thomas.
-The 75th birthday of Nebraskas Hall-of-Fame former football coach and current athletic director – born in Hastings on Feb.
-23, 1937 – is Thursday.
+Nebraskas Hall-of-Fame coach was born Feb.
+23 in Hastings.

 1967: Nebraska athletic director Tippy Dye, the man who hired Bob Devaney as football coach, accepts the A.D. job at Northwestern after a five-year stint in Lincoln.

 1972: Bill Thunder Thornton, former Husker fullback and a four-year member of Bob Devaney's coaching staff, takes a job with NFLs St. Louis Cardinals. | NU assistant coaches, 1926-present